alum-challenges/problems/python/week-2/playlist/playlist.md

 ## Specification
 You will implement two functions: `main` and `create_playlist`

 The `create_playlist` function should take one input as a parameter which is the number of songs they want to add.
-Then in two seperate prompts it should ask the user for a song name, then ask for the song's artist.
-If one of the inputs was not provided then reprompt the user starting from the song name.
+Then in two seperate prompts it should ask the user for a song title, then ask for the song's artist.
+If one of the inputs was not provided then reprompt the user starting from the song title.
 Once the user has successfully entered both values, add it to the playlist.
 The playlist should be of type `list` with items of type `dict`.
-The keys for each dictionary sould be `song` and `artist`.
+The keys for each dictionary sould be `title` and `artist`.
 Repeat this process until the playlist is full (based on the number of songs given as the input parameter).
 When the list if full, return that list.

 The `main` function should prompt the user for the number of songs they want to add to the playlist.
 If the input provided is not a positive number then it should reprompt the user.
 Then it will call the `create_playlist` function, passing in the number of songs, and assign the result into a variable.
 Then print the playlist with the following format: